linKhehe/ZaneAPI-docs/docs/index.rst

 Welcome to Zane API's documentation!
 ====================================

-Zane API is a ram-eating, meme-loving, image-manipulating, API.
+The Zane API is a uh, wacky, image manipulation API.

+Warning

+The API is currently a W.I.P. and has breaking changes coming out very often.
+Not ready for production use.

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 4

    api
    examples